stvloza/se_project_aroundtheus/README.md

 🌎 **Project 3: Around The U.S.**

 Welcome to the "Around The U.S." project! 🎉 This project aims to create an interactive website where users can explore various locations in the United States and share their own favorite places.
-The website allows users to view and add location cards, edit their profile information, and interact with the content.
+The website allows users to view and add location cards, edit their profile information, and interact with the content

 ## Table of Contents